kratsg/xAODDumper/README.md

                         it only prints the xAOD::ContainerType and containers for that given type.
 This is like an increased verbosity option for container attributes.
+  --report              Enable to also create a directory containing plots and
+                        generate additional reporting information/statistics.
+                        By default, this is turned off as it can be potentially slow.
+The output directory containing the plots will be named `xAODDumper_Report`.
   --filterProps PROPERTY_NAME_REGEX
                         (INACTIVE) Regex specification for xAOD property
                         names.
 Only used if --prop enabled.